104th Street station (BMT Jamaica Line): History

 This station opened on May 28, 1917 under the Brooklyn Union Elevated Railroad, an affiliate of the Brooklyn Rapid Transit Company.
 The former Brooklyn Manor station on the LIRR's defunct Rockaway Beach Branch, which was closed in 1962, is two blocks to the west and could be an available transfer if the Rockaway Beach Branch is reopened for train service.

 Until 1966, this station was known as 102nd Street.
 It was then given the dual name of 102nd–104th Streets.
 As of 2011, station signage and the official map give the station name as 104th Street.

-The Manhattan-bound platform of this station was closed for renovation from March 13, 2017 until April 11, 2018, delayed from summer 2017.
-The Jamaica Center-bound platform of the station closed on July 23, 2018 for repairs, and reopened to the public on December 21, 2018.
+The Manhattan-bound platform of this station was closed for renovation from March 13, 2017, until April 11, 2018, delayed from summer 2017.
+The Jamaica Center-bound platform of the station closed on July 23, 2018, for repairs, and reopened to the public on December 21, 2018.

 Station layout

 This elevated station has two tracks and two side platforms, but there is room for a center track.
 Both platforms have beige windscreens and brown canopies with green frames and support columns for their entire length except for a small section at either end.
 Here, there are only waist-high steel fences with lampposts.
 The station signs are in the standard black name plate with white lettering.

-The 1990 artwork is called Five Points of Observation by Kathleen McCarthy.
-It is made of copper mesh, allowing a view of the streets from the platforms, and resembles a human face when viewed from the street.
-It is found on five other stations on the BMT Jamaica Line.
+The 1990 artwork is called Points of Observation by Kathleen McCarthy.
+It is a face-shaped wire mesh sculpture that affords a view of the street from the platforms.
+The artwork also appears at 111th Street and at Woodhaven Blvd.